 You become part of the Department, including having access to our excellent facilities and having your own desk and fully networked computer.
 You are encouraged to work in collaboration with others, and to present your ideas at some of the many informal research seminars held regularly in the Department.

-You can also see our Departmental staff list and research interests (PDF , 168kb)
+You can also see our staff pages for information on areas of research interest.

 The extra support we offer